Reinstalling Orchestrator Using Existing Databases

-- In the Edit Orchestrator Credential window, enter a password for the credential.
+- In the Edit Credential window, enter a password for the credential.

 - Repeat the step for each manually added credential.

-All credentials collected from standalone Veeam Backup & Replication servers will be automatically updated as soon as Orchestrator agents installed on the servers connect to the Orchestrator server.
+All credentials collected from remote Veeam Backup & Replication servers will be automatically updated as soon as Orchestrator agents installed on the servers connect to the Orchestrator server.

 - [This step applies only if you have previously connected an SMTP server and enabled authorization]